 Why do I need this bond?

-The Maryland Commissioner of Financial Regulation requires collection agency licensees to obtain a $5,000 surety bond prior to conducting business within the state.
+The Maryland Commissioner of Financial Regulation requires collection agency licensees to obtain a minimum $5,000 surety bond prior to conducting business within the state.
 The bond is required to discourage unethical business practices within the industry.

 In collecting or attempting to collect an alleged debt, a debt collector may not commit any of the following violations: